 Tine McGuane DVM CertAVP MRCVS

-Regional Director for part of West, South & North Yorkshire
+Regional Director for Teesside and West, North & South Yorkshire.

 Tine graduated as a veterinary surgeon in Copenhagen, Denmark in 2003 and immediately came to the UK to pursue a career in small animal practice, working in a variety of practices in Lincolnshire and Yorkshire.
-She gained her RCVS Certificate in Advanced Veterinary Practice in March 2016.
-Tine has a special interest in diagnostic imaging and soft tissue surgery.
-Prior to her current position as Regional Director for part of West, South & North Yorkshire she was Clinical Director in small animal practice for seven years.
+She gained her RCVS Certificate in Advanced Veterinary Practice in 2016 and was awarded her designation in Veterinary Diagnostic Imaging in 2019.
+In addition to diagnostic imaging (ultrasonography and radiography) she also has a keen interest in soft tissue surgery.
+Prior to her current position as Regional Director she was Clinical Director in small animal practice for seven years.